usfpgsc/usfpgsc.github.io/_pages/about.md

 ---
 # About Demetri

-I am a Biostatistics Doctoral Student in The Shulich School of Medicine and Dentistry at The University of Western Ontario.
+I am a Biostatistics Doctoral Student in The Shulich School of Medicine & Dentistry at The University of Western Ontario.

 My research interests continue to evolve, but one motif that has persisted is the application of mathematics to medical science.
 As of late, I have become increasingly interested in computational statistics, Bayesian Methods, and what has begun to be described as Data Science.